qkzk/fm/readme.md

 When you open a file with i, it will send an event to Neovim and open it in a new buffer.

-As long as Neovim is runnging, it should always work, even outside of neovim.
+As long as Neovim is running, it should always work, even outside of neovim.

 The RPC server address is found by looking for neovim in /proc.
 If it fails, we can still look for an environment variable set by neovim itself.